 PhD in relevant area, as well as excellent scientific production in relation to the time passed since completing PhD are required.
 A high degree of independence including extensive experience of practical molecular and microbiological analyses with the techniques indicated, experience from relevant research on antibiotic resistance, previous international postdoc experience, excellent communicative skills particularly regarding verbal and written scientific English, a developed way of critical thinking, experience from working at different labs and an ability to work successfully in a group are all additional qualifying criteria.
 See also chapter 4, Section 3 - 4 of the Higher Education Ordinance.

-The employment is full time and temporary, two years, with placement at the Institute of Biomedicine.
+The employment is full time and temporary, two years with the possibility of one year's extension.
 First day of employment as agreed.